2.19. Table

 }

-Accessing a table element via index operator is unsafe, due to the fact that in daslang containers store unboxed values.
+Accessing a table element via the index operator is unsafe, because Daslang containers store unboxed values.
 Consider the following example:

 tab["1"] = tab["2"] // this potentially breaks the table